What is causing the ocean's acidification?

 Note that the margin may look small, but the effect on living organisms depending on carbonate ions is very significant.

 Water pH levels are not consistent across the globe.
-Some places such as the eastern Pacific have lower pH, whiles the artic ocean area has a higher pH.
+Some places such as the eastern Pacific have lower pH, whiles the arctic ocean area has a higher pH.

 The above conditions are normal, but unfortunately, the earth has seen an increase in Anthropogenic concentrations since the industrial revolution.
 (Anthropogenic is the portion of atmospheric resulting from human activities such as burning fossil fuels) As a result, more is absorbed by ocean water, as the equilibrium point has changed a bit.